 Jennifer R. Brooklyn Park, MN

-If the problem persists and particularly if baby is not gaining weight normally, it may be time to change one’s feeding patterns.
+If the problem persists and particularly if baby is not gaining weight normally, it may be time to change one’s feeding patterns and to speak with your child’s physician.
 Smaller but more frequent feedings, changing position or interrupting feedings to allow time for burping may be all that is needed to get reflux under control.
-Some gripe waters have also proved extremely effective in helping to contain reflux and calming the digestive process.
+Many moms have found gripe water to be effective in helping to contain reflux and calming the digestive process.

 The symptoms to watch out for are: frequent and recurrent vomiting, persistent coughing at meal times, and signs of heartburn, gas or abdominal spasms.
 As the child moves into its second year, additional symptoms may include slowed growth rate, persistent refusal of food and a hoarse scratchy voice.
 Chances are the problem will resolve itself in time.
 But it never does any harm to consult your pediatrician who is able to perform a whole batch of diagnostic tests where deemed necessary.

-Although GERD is not so difficult to spot, quite often it passes unnoticed because parents are not aware that babies can suffer from the effects of acid reflux.
+Although GER is not so difficult to spot, quite often it passes unnoticed because parents are not aware that babies can suffer from the effects of acid reflux.
 Although all babies spit up from time to time, it is necessary to be able to discern the difference between normal spitting up and recurring vomiting in order to arrive at a diagnosis.
-Once aware of its existence, there are very effective treatment plans for curing the colic caused by GERD.

 It is also important to bear in mind that infants suffer from a different form of acid reflux to that occurring in children and adults where therapy may be complicated for a wide spectrum of reasons and where the patient’s physical condition and life style can play a decisive role.